KeumjaeYoon/SML_project/README.md

 However, model A has a good performance for class "dog", but model B does not.
 On the contrary,  model B has a good performance for class "cat", but model A does not.

-Considering the characteristics of each model, we decided to make an ensemble model using soft voting.
+**Considering the characteristics of each model**, we decided to make an ensemble model using soft voting.
-We try to find an optimal combination for the 6 models selected above.
+We try to **find an optimal combination** for the selected models.

 <p align="center"><img width="500" height="500" alt="image" src="https://user-images.githubusercontent.com/76990589/206524443-59ff9b98-fa5b-4ba3-a09d-7648d5851b6d.png">